Winner takes all.

 Angel pondered for a few seconds before she decided on dare, cheerfully bobbing her head in finality of her choice.
 Nudge sucked her lower lip between her teeth as she tried to come up with something decent enough for Angel.
 Finally, she snapped her fingers.
 "Read Iggy's mind!"

-Iggy covered his mouth with his hand to hide the redness dusting his skin and turned his face away from the rest of the flock.
-Nudge muffled a giggle behind her palm, slightly pepped by her revenge.
+Iggy covered his mouth to hide the redness dusting his skin and turned his face away from the rest of the flock.
+Nudge muffled a giggle behind her palm, a little pepped by her revenge.
 Max couldn't help a small smile herself.
 What?
 It was a sweet sight.
-Not that she'd ever anticipated something like this happening, but she thought that she probably should have.
-Iggy and Nudge had always worked well together and spent time with one another, something was bound to happen sooner or later with chemistry like that.
+Not that she'd ever anticipated something like this happening, but she thought that she should have.
+Iggy and Nudge had always worked well together and spent time with one another.
+Something was bound to happen sooner or later with chemistry like that.

 "Max?"
 The oldest girl turned towards Angel when she heard her name.
 Angel clapped her hands together.
 "Truth or dare?"